 Note the above photo is courtesy of the U.S. Meat Export Federation.

 Matching Cuts of Beef in English with Spanish Equivalent in Colombia

-The U.S. Meat Export Federation (USMEF) provides an International Nomenclature Guide of Beef Cuts that translates cuts of beef in the U.S. with their equivalents in many other countries.
+The U.S. Meat Export Federation (USMEF) International Nomenclature Guide of Beef Cuts that translates cuts of beef in the U.S. with their equivalents in many other countries.

 For Colombia, USMEF consulted the Guia Práctica de Carnes (Practical Meat Guide) put together by Carulla.
 The following two tables map U.S. cuts of beef with Colombian cuts.